EdinburghTravel Guide

 Things to do in Edinburgh

-You’ll find things to do in Edinburgh that suit every vacation style.
+You’ll find things to do in Edinburgh that suit every holiday style.
 Edinburgh Castle dominates the skyline, but don’t let it distract you for too long.
 Look out for hidden alleyways – these often lead to historical treasures like Mary King’s Close and unique boutiques selling one-off souvenirs.
 Attractions span the city, so you’ll never be stuck for things to see in Edinburgh.

 In the middle of the city stands Edinburgh Castle.
 It's hard to miss.
 The sheer, jagged cliff it sits on gives it a menacing look, but walk around the site and you'll see a softer side as you enjoy beautiful views of the city.
 You may even catch the daily 1pm gun going off.
 Inside the castle and fortress walls you'll discover its royal history and Great Hall.